salleq/glados-docker/README.md

 This Dockerfile should build a Ubuntu 20.04 based image with all the needed prerequirements for getting https://github.com/nerdaxic/glados-voice-assistant to work.
 Consider this work in progress (as is the app this docker image is for).

 It seems AVX2 is required from the CPU.
+Ubuntu 20.04 because the developer is using it too🤷‍♂️

 Usage: